AleanaA/aleBot/README.md

 ## aleBot is another multipurpose bot, but it's modular!

+### Pull Requests

+As long as your PR adds strictly mods and doesn't add them to `config.example.py`, they will be viewed and modified as needed.
+If your PR modifies `config.example.py`, it will be closed.

 ### Support

 If you need assistance setting up the bot, or adding to it, come join [the support server!](https://discord.gg/M6apruQ)